bonomani/devmon/docs/TEMPLATES.md

 - The **OID** alias (case sensitive)
 - the **numeric** value of the oid alias
 - The repeater **type**
-  - 'leaf', which is a non-repeater type oid
+  - `leaf`, which is a non-repeater type oid
-  - 'branch' which is a repeater type oid
+  - `branch` which is a repeater type oid

 Notes:
 - Its important to use the **numeric** version of an OID as Devmon do not map its string version